 This trope is actually Older Than Dirt, and in the earliest versions of it, it was almost Always Female: women were often seen as possessing some "natural wisdom" lacked by males (the "Witch" stock character in fairy tales is believed to descend from this "wise woman" archetype).
 Modern works feature Love Interests of both genders.

-May overlap with Manic Pixie Dream Girl, when the Love Interest is both wise and quirky.
+May overlap with Manic Pixie Dream Girl, when the Love Interest is both wise and quirky, and with Trickster Girlfriend.
 Also overlaps with Sexy Mentor and Teacher/Student Romance, when the Love Interest actively takes part in the protagonist's tutelage.

 - In Mobile Suit Gundam SEED, Lacus Clyne is this for both Athrun (her original fiance) and Kira (her eventual boyfriend).
 While not a fighter like them, she has an incredibly sharp mind and knowledge of human nature way beyond her age, which allows her to successfully sort out the conflicted messes that are Athrun and Kira's respective beliefs and motivations in the second half of the series.